|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

-Transfer to the domestic airport for our midday flight to La Rioja at the foot of the Velasco mountains.
+Transfer to the domestic airport for our midday flight to San Juan at the foot of the Velasco mountains.
 The region is famous for several reasons including its wine.
 We enjoy the scenery as we make our way through the countryside, we watch for the wildlife that is commonly found in this area - including guanacos, Andean condors (the second largest bird in the world) and foxes.
 Overnight Villa Union.

 Day 5: Talampaya National Park